Kenolise/codengine/src/pages/create-your-own-blog/index.md

 ---
-title: My 100 Days of Code
+title: How I created this Blog
 date: '2020-05-11'
-spoiler: Take a peep into my 100 days journey.
+spoiler: See how I did it.
 ---

 Hey there, do you like what you see?
 Looks great right?

 I would be explaining how you caould crete a personal blog that looks just like this and deploy using Netlify.